How To Maintain Confidentiality When Selling Your Business

 Many entrepreneurs reach a stage where they’re simply “milking the cow” with no thoughts of expansion.
 To ambitious employees, this can be demotivating, but new ownership can provide them with great new opportunities.

-New Avenues for Advancement
+New Avenues for Employee Advancement

 If the buyer is larger, they may also provide a new growth pathway for employees.
 Imagine if 3M bought a $20 million company.
-Which would offer an ambitious employee more: a career at the $20 million company or a position in any one of the many divisions at 3M?
+Which would offer an ambitious employee more – a career at the $20 million company or a position in any one of the many divisions at 3M?

 New ownership may also bring capital to the table, which could present another opportunity for superstar employees.
 In nearly all acquisitions, the buyer wants to grow the business post-closing and is willing to take significant risks to do so.
 This offers your best people opportunities – when talking to them, make sure they know it.

 On the other hand, some staff who are used to resting on their laurels may be nervous about the prospects of a new owner.
 Buyers often note that some employees seem to be barely working yet have been receiving full salaries and benefits.
-To be sure, most employees are honest and hard-working, but transitions can be a good moment to purge the business of underperformers.
+To be sure, most staff are honest and hard-working, but transitions can be a good moment to purge the business of underperformers.

 If employees learn about the sale indirectly, they may grow anxious about their job security and look elsewhere.
 They might even feel betrayed and start to compete with your business.

-Draft a Non-Disclosure Agreement (NDA)
+Tip 4 – Draft a Non-Disclosure Agreement (NDA)

 The Purpose of an NDA